 See exactly how each metric contributes to your performance score.

-How quickly visible content is populated.
+How quickly content visually populates

 Lighthouse calculates performance score as a weighted average of six metrics: First Contentful Paint (10%), Speed Index (10%), Largest Contentful Paint (25%), Total Blocking Time (30%), and Cumulative Layout Shift (25%).
 Each metric is scored 0-100 using log-normal curves based on real-world data from HTTPArchive.